gjbex/worker-ng/docs_user/docs/steps.md

 computation for an individual input file, or, equivalently, an array id, is called a work item in worker speak.

-Note that in constrast to torque job arrays, a worker job array submits a single job.
+Note that in constrast to slurm job arrays, a worker job array submits a single job.